lightspark/lightspark/README.md

 If compiling the PPAPI (Chromium) plugin is enabled (on by default), keep in mind that it will replace the Adobe Flash plugin, as only one Flash plugin is allowed in Chromium.

-To build Lightspark, execute the `build` file.
-For a debug build, run `build -d`.
+To build Lightspark, run `./build`.
+For a debug build, run `./build -d`.

-If you run into issues building Lightspark, firstly try deleting the contents of `obj`, and run the `build` file again.
+If you run into issues building Lightspark, firstly try deleting the contents of `obj`, and run `./build` file again.
 If you continue to have issues, please [let us know](https://github.com/lightspark/lightspark/issues).

 The ``CMAKE_BUILD_TYPE`` options are: Debug LeanDebug Release RelWithDebInfo Profile